marcialpuchi/alma-demo/README.md

 You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.

 This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.

+## Database

+For storage, I decided to host the database on Vercel.
+You can create a project there, and add the necessary keys to `.env.development.local`.
+For more information you can refer to [NextJS's documentation](https://nextjs.org/learn/dashboard-app/setting-up-your-database).

+Once the database is linked to the project, head to `src/api/seed/route.ts` and uncomment the desired queries to seed the database.

+To seed the database:

+- run `yarn dev`
+- Open the following link in the browser [](http://localhost:3000/api/seed)
+- You should see a success message

+After the database is created, you can create new leads, and these should show in the dashboard.

 ## Learn More